Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 1. Generate an SDK key

-From the Feature Flag page, navigate to the SDK keys tab.
+From the Configuration section, navigate to the SDK keys tab.
 Here you can generate keys for both production and testing.

 ![Setup Eppo SDK key](/img/feature-flagging/environments/sdk-keys.png)